karstensensensen/SFPGenerator/README.md

 Aswell as generating projects, it can also automatically open the newly generated projects in a user specified IDE.

 If desired, the program can also be added to the right click menu for explorer.
-This makes the program both easy to use and quick to run.
+This makes the program both easy to use and quick to access.

 ## **Support**